 Where we’re going next …

-Developing and rolling out training for our leaders, followed by all employees and volunteers.
+Developing and rolling out training for our leaders in the fall.

 Preparing for our second JAIDE employee survey, which we're planning to launch in the fall.

 Our next Action Plan update is anticipated for January 2024.